 Why do some leaders, investors, and organizations make better bets than others?
 Because they have a strategy in place for making sense of the future, says Jonathan Brill.
 As the Global Futurist at HP, Brill considers the social, economic, political, and technological shifts affecting the market of tomorrow.
-What impact does the explosion of megacities, the exponential growth of technology, and the rise of an AI-native workforce have on our organizations?
+What impact does a global pandemic such as the coronavirus, and its numerous implications, have on our organizations?
 With passion and clarity, Brill shows us how to radically innovate our organizational architecture and swiftly respond to the trends shaping the future.

 Jonathan Brill advises leadership at HP on the company’s 10-year portfolio of opportunities and threats.
 Whether it’s human relations, finance, manufacturing, sales, or technology, Brill’s superpower lies in clarifying ambiguous situations in any field.
 How will automation influence the global supply chain?
 What are the social costs of the data economy (characterized by businesses such as Uber and AirBnB)?
 Can we fight climate change and resource shortages with technology?
 How will peer-to-peer financing challenge banks and venture capital, and what does that mean for the global economy?
 Brill translates his enormous wealth of knowledge into actionable strategies for any organization to take bigger, smarter risks.
 As the average lifespan of a company continues to shrink, it’s imperative that we have a system for leaning into ambiguity, measuring predictive indicators, and building mitigation strategies.